 Goli’s site claims that the company “test[s] at every stage of the process” and that “the highest quality ingredients are used”.

-Perhaps they do, but without telling us what they’re testing for and publishing those test results, consumers have no reason to believe it.
+Perhaps they do, but without telling consumers what they’re testing for and publishing those test results, consumers have no reason to believe it.

-All supplement companies should publish testing to prove that their products are accurately labeled, as potent as advertised and low in contaminants.
+We believe that all supplement companies making health claims should publish test results proving that their products are accurately labeled, as potent as advertised and low in contaminants.
 This type of transparency would help consumers make informed choices, and ensure the safety of products they put in their bodies.

 We do want to highlight that Goli does good work in regards to charity, donating 6 months of vitamins to a child in need with every purchase of their product, which seems quite generous.
 They do this in partnership with Vitamin Angels.